In a publication (J. Org. Chem., 2013, 78, 42), Professor Dussaul... | Channels for Pearson+

 10. Addition Reactions Ozonolysis

 In a publication (J. Org.
 Chem., 2013, 78, 42), Professor Dussault (U. of Nebraska at Lincoln) described a "tandem" process that involves sequentially performing two reactions without isolating the intermediate aldehyde or ketone.
-Give the final product of the reactions shown below.
+What are the final products of the following reactions?
 (Hint: The isolated products were derived from the larger portion of the structure.
 Disregard stereochemistry.)

 In a publication (J. Org.
 Chem., 2013, 78, 42), Professor Dussault (U. of Nebraska at Lincoln) described a "tandem" process that involves sequentially performing two reactions without isolating the intermediate aldehyde or ketone.
-Give the final product of the reactions shown below.
+What are the final products of the following reactions?
 (Hint: The isolated products were derived from the larger portion of the structure.
 Disregard stereochemistry.)